 Though Home Warranty of America provides extensive coverage, it doesn’t allow customers to cancel their contract for free within the first 30 days.
 Additionally, the company isn’t very transparent with its offerings, as it doesn’t supply a sample contract for just homeowners or go into detail about coverage options and limits.

-As a consumer, you probably don’t have the time to sit around and sift through the hundreds of reviews left by Cinch customers.
+As a consumer, you probably don’t have the time to sit around and sift through the hundreds of reviews left by HWA customers.
 That’s where we come in.
 At House Method, we go through user complaints, reviews, and ratings of each home warranty company and compile that information in a chart that’s easy for you to read.

 Below, we’ve included Cinch Home Services’ ratings compared to the industry average.

 |YELP||1.0 / 5 (out of 563 reviews)||1.2 / 5 (out of 375 reviews)|

 |BBB||1.2 / 5 (out of 856 reviews)||2.0 / 5 (out of 956 reviews)|